stavank/3SAT_Solver_Incomplete/README.md

 # 3-SATSolver
-This is a 3-SAT solver written in C ++ and CUDA C++ using DPLL and random assignment approach.
+This is an incomplete 3-SAT solver written in C ++ and CUDA C++ using DPLL and random assignment approach.

 To run this code, you will need
 (1) Visual Studio 2010 or better